omnect/meta-omnect/doc/Variables_Glossary.md

 # OMNECT_FDT_LOAD_NAME
 Name of u-boot device-tree bootscript to be generated for devices using u-boot as bootloader.
 Default is "fdt-load.scr".

+# OMNECT_FLASH_MODE_2_DIRECT_FLASHING
+If value is 1 [flash-mode-2](https://github.com/omnect/meta-omnect?tab=readme-ov-file#flash-mode-2) directly flashes the image.
+Default is unset.
+Normally we save the incoming image to RAM and verify it before we flash.
+On devices with a minimal RAM configuration this can fail.
+In this case you can skip the verifying and flash directly.

 # OMNECT_GRUBENV_FILE
 Path to grubenv file in buildsystem.
 Defaults to `${LAYERDIR_omnect}/files/grubenv`.
 Relevant for devices which use grub as bootloader, such as genericx86-64.